adobe/adobe-commerce-samples/admin-ui-sdk/README.md

 # Admin UI SDK Samples

-This directory contains samples for different extension points of the Adobe Commerce Admin UI SDK, organised into two versioned folders.
+This directory contains samples for different extension points of the Adobe Commerce Admin UI SDK, organized into two versioned folders.

 ## Versions

 ### V2 (recommended)

 Located in `v2/`.
-These samples are built on [App Management](https://developer.adobe.com/commerce/extensibility/app-management/), the new foundation for Admin UI SDK extensions. **Start here for all new development.**
+These samples are built on [App Management](https://developer.adobe.com/commerce/extensibility/app-management/), the new foundation for Admin UI SDK extensions.
+All these examples require the Admin UI SDK version `>= 4.2.0`, since it's the first to support V2.
+All new apps should prefer adopting V2 over V1 since it's the new standard.

 ### V1 (deprecated)